Procedures & Surgeons

 Wavefront Technology

 Wavefront technology is a diagnostic tool used by our Kelowna laser eye surgeons to get better results for patients.
 It involves a ray of light being transmitted safely into the patient’s eye, then reflected back off the retina and out through the pupil.
 The reflected light wave is arranged into a unique pattern and displays visual irregularities as a three-dimensional image called a Wavefront map.
 The Wavefront analysis identifies optical irregularities in addition to nearsightedness, farsightedness, and astigmatism which are called higher order aberrations.
 The treatment laser then uses information to create an accuracy of focus not available with glasses or contact lenses.
 This allows for a treatment that is personalized, making sure each person gets the best results.
 Wavefront also treats a wider diameter to prevent night driving glare and halos.
+Wavefront has become the standard care of focus at Kelowna Laser Vision, with upwards of 90% of qualified patients benefiting from Wavefront analysis and treatment.

-Intralase SBK Procedure w/Wavefront LVC
+Intralase SBK Procedure w/ Wavefront LVC

 The success of Intralase SBK which uses a Femtosecond laser lies in the fact that it removes an extremely thin layer of epithelium, Bowman’s membrane, and superficial stroma.
 The procedure is done with a cool-beam laser, which allows the surgeon to maintain the corneal integrity, resulting in a safe procedure with a quick visual recovery.